Assange v Swedish Prosecution Authority: Ecuador asylum and bail forfeiture

 On 19 June 2012, Assange sought refuge at Ecuador's Embassy in London and was granted temporary protection.
 On 16 August 2012, he was granted full asylum by the Ecuadorian government due to fears of political persecution and extradition to the United States.
-Assange and his supporters said he was not concerned about any proceedings in Sweden as such, but believed that the Swedish charges were designed to discredit him and were a pretext for his extradition from Sweden to the United States.
-Because Assange did not comply with his bail conditions, is supporters, including journalist Jemima Goldsmith, journalist John Pilger, and filmmaker Ken Loach, forfeited £200,000 in bail and £40,000 as promised sureties.
+Assange and his supporters said he was not concerned about any proceedings in Sweden as such, but believed that the Swedish allegations were designed to discredit him and were a pretext for his extradition from Sweden to the United States.
+Because Assange did not comply with his bail conditions, his supporters, including journalist Jemima Goldsmith, journalist John Pilger, and filmmaker Ken Loach, forfeited £200,000 in bail and £40,000 as promised sureties.
 Goldsmith said she was surprised at his asylum bid and she wanted and expected him to face the Swedish allegations but that he had "a real fear of being extradited to the US".

-Assange remained in the Ecuadorian embassy until 11 April 2019, when he was arrested by the Metropolitan Police Service (for violating his 2012 bail conditions) after the police were invited in by the Ambassador of Ecuador to the United Kingdom.

-Assange's lawyers invited the Swedish prosecutor four times to come and question him at the embassy, but the offer was refused.
-In March 2015, faced with the prospect of the Swedish statute of limitations expiring for some of the allegations, the prosecutor relented and agreed to question Assange in the Ecuadorean embassy.
-The UK agreed to the interview in May awaiting Ecuadorean approval.

-Assange said he would go to Sweden if provided with a diplomatic guarantee that he would not be turned over to the United States, to which the Swedish foreign ministry stated that Sweden's legislation does not allow any judicial decision like extradition to be predetermined.
+In 2012, Assange said he would go to Sweden if provided with a diplomatic guarantee that he would not be turned over to the United States, to which the Swedish foreign ministry stated that Sweden's legislation does not allow any judicial decision like extradition to be predetermined.

-Role of the Crown Prosecution Service

-The release of correspondence between Swedish prosecutors and the Crown Prosecution Service (CPS) has provided an insight into the role the CPS played in the Swedish investigation.

-In 2011, the CPS advised Swedish prosecutors about what it considered to be the issues with interviewing Assange in Britain and told Swedish prosecutor Marianne Ny, "It is simply amazing how much work this is generating.
-It sometimes seems like an industry.
-Do not think that the case is being dealt with as just another extradition request."
-Assange's legal team stated that, following these revelations, they would probably challenge the extradition request in court again.

-When the CPS was advised by Swedish prosecutors that it could drop the extradition case in August 2012, the CPS lawyer handling the case wrote: "Don’t you dare get cold feet!!!".